ytsaurus/ytsaurus/yt/documentation/en/_includes/api/commands.md

 - Type: `structured`.
 - Structure with the fields `jobs`, `cypress_job_count`, `controller_agent_job_count`, and `archive_job_count`.
-- `*_count` fields: Сounter of jobs found for a given operation in the appropriate data sources, without filtering.
+- `*_count` fields: Counter of jobs found for a given operation in the appropriate data sources, without filtering.
 If all three numbers are zeros, it means that there's no information about the operation's jobs.
 If all the three numbers aren't zeros, but the `jobs` response is empty, it means that all the jobs were filtered out.
 If you get `null` instead of a number, the corresponding data source wasn't polled.

 - `jobs` field: List of structures that describe each job.
 Each job can have the following fields:
    - `id` (`guid`), `type` (`string`), `state` (`string`), `address` (`string`): Required fields.